Dating: Matchmaking systems and services

 The Internet is shaping the way new generations date.
-Facebook, Skype, WhatsApp, and other applications have made remote connections possible.
 Particularly for the LGBTQ+ community, where the dating pool can be more difficult to navigate due to discrimination and having a 'minority' status in society.

 Online dating tools are an alternate way to meet potential dates.
 Many people use smartphone apps such as Tinder, Grindr, or Bumble which allow a user to accept or reject another user with a single swipe of a finger.
 Some critics have suggested that matchmaking algorithms are imperfect and are "no better than chance" for the task of identifying acceptable partners.
 Others have suggested that the speed and availability of emerging technologies may be undermining the possibility for couples to have long-term meaningful relationships when finding a replacement partner has potentially become too easy.